 C or beyond and working life is only a few hours.

-So what is happening to the material that is causing the failure?
+What happens to the material causing the failure?

 Running at excessive temperatures has several effects on the material.
 The material will appear to harden then crumble, and this is often called embrittlement where essentially you are overcooking the material.

 As a consequence, the material will lose elasticity and become permanently compressed, which means the material is not acting against the flange faces to create an effective seal, resulting in leak paths.

 For a supplier you can trust to provide you with accurate datasheets and technical support to help ensure you select the right material for your end-user requirements, speak to the MacLellan Rubber team.